jacobtye/syllableizer/README.md

 # syllableizer
 The purpose of this repository is to change words from their string forms into their phonetic syllables.
-This was used with the text to speech dictionary from Sphinx (http://svn.code.sf.net/p/cmusphinx/code/trunk/cmudict/).
+This was used with the text to speech dictionary from The CMU Pronouncing Dictionary (http://svn.code.sf.net/p/cmusphinx/code/trunk/cmudict/).
 The dictionary was used under their Copyright:

 ;;; # Copyright (C) 1993-2015 Carnegie Mellon University.
 All rights reserved.
 ;;; #